imanghafoori1/laravel-widgetize/README.md

 >Add `Imanghafoori\Widgets\WidgetsServiceProvider::class` to the providers array in your config/app.php
 >Now you are free to extend the `Imanghafoori\Widgets\BaseWidget` abstract class which enforces to implement the protected `data` method in your sub-class.

+### Configuration:
+you can set the variables in your .env file to globally set some configs for you widgets and override them if needed.
+WIDGET_MINIFICATION=true (you can turn off HTML minification in production) WIDGET_CACHE=true (you can turn caching on and off for all widgets.)
+WIDGET_IDENTIFIER=true (you can turn off widget identifiers in production)

 ###Guideline: